The Beginner’s Guide to

 There are some things we pay more for, understanding that money equates to a better product.
-Or, ya know, that’s how it’s supposed to work.
-Like the ever-praised Yirgacheffe coffee, Blue Mountain coffee is another of the highly-regarded beans of the coffee world.
+Or at least that’s how it’s supposed to work.
+Like the ever-praised Yirgacheffe coffee from Ethiopia, Blue Mountain coffee from Jamaica is another of the highly-regarded beans of the coffee world.

-Also like things that are highly-regarded, there’s always some [insert derogatory term here] out there trying to take advantage of buyers.
+But whenever things are highly-regarded, there’s bound to be someone trying to take advantage of buyers.
 Much like the whole Kobe beef thing, Blue Mountain coffee has a number of knock-offs roaming the dark side of the internet.

 It’s a great question.
 I mean, why pay 60 bucks for 16 oz. of beans?
 I admire a totally informed buyer, so that’s what I’m going to help you to be!